PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 <video style="max-width: 100% !important; height: auto !important;" controls preload="auto"><source src="https://ik.imagekit.io/primedao/PrimeDeals/3-create-a-partnered-deal-deals-comp_oPDFXVnFu.mp4" type="video/mp4">Your browser does not support the video tag.</video>

-~~TEST STICKY HEADER SCROLL SETUP~~
-You can follow the example of a Partnered Deal linked [here](https://prime-deals-staging.vercel.app/documentation/CreateaPartneredDeal#example-of-a-partnered-deal-input) as a template for your deal.
+You can follow the example of a Partnered Deal linked <a href="/documentation/CreateaPartneredDeal#*Example*-of-a-partnered-deal-input" router-ignore>here</a> as a template for your deal.
-~~TEST STICKY HEADER SCROLL SETUP~~

 ## Token Swap Proposal

 1. Provide a clear **Proposal Title** that capture the essence of the deal you want to offer (max 60 ch.).